Vision & Mission

 “We have a beautiful history, and we shall create another in the future that will astonish the world.”—Marcus Garvey

 Our vision is a world in which all Black people have moved beyond surviving to flourishing, and are enjoying life in all its fullness, in body, mind, and spirit.

 Our mission is to mobilize Black people across the African Diaspora to heal from the trauma caused by centuries of anti-Black racism, to free ourselves of toxic stereotypes, and to reclaim our dignity and humanity as people of African ancestry.

-Community Healing is about our shared responsibility, as Black people, for confronting and working to overcome the centuries-old narratives of White superiority and Black inferiority.
-It means revelling in the fact that we are as valuable as any other people on the face of the earth, and working to be free of the emotional legacies of enslavement and racism.
+Community Healing is about our shared responsibility, as Black people, for confronting and extinguishing the lie of White superiority and Black inferiority.
+It means reveling in the fact that we are as valuable and worthy as any other people on the face of the earth, and working to be completely free of the emotional legacies of the lie.